top of page

 East Harriet Neighborhood Association (EHNA) History

-EHFNA officially incorporated in 1991 as one of the first six neighborhoods to participate in the Minneapolis Neighborhood Revitalization Program (NRP).
-East Harriet neighbors have used - and are using - the NRP process to identify and meet our neighborhood's needs.
+The East Harriet Farmstead Neighborhood Association, now operating as EHNA (East Harriet Neighborhood Association) incorporated in 1991 as one of the first six neighborhoods to participate in the Minneapolis Neighborhood Revitalization Program (NRP).
+East Harriet board members have used the NRP process to identify and meet our neighborhood's needs.
 The volunteer help of committed neighbors and business owners was instrumental as EHNA planned and implemented the original Neighborhood Action Plan.

 barton.jpeg